 Bolivia celebrates Independence Day.
 A landlocked country in South America, Bolivia gained its freedom from Spain in 1825.
-La Paz is the capital, and at one time the country was under Inca control.
+La Paz is the capital, and at one time the region was under Inca control.
 Although the country is presently bigger than the state of Texas, it was once much larger.
 Parts of the country were sold, and parts were given away as spoils of war.
 Its natural resources include silver, tin, oil, and natural gas.
+About 11.7 million people live in the country.
 Children can learn more at: Bolivia.

 Jamaica celebrates Independence Day.
 It became free from Great Britain in 1962, but Jamaica remains a part of the British Commonwealth.
 Located in the Caribbean Sea, Jamaica is about the size of Connecticut.
 This mountainous island has a tropical climate.
 Almost three million people live there, and tourism is an important industry.
 Kingston is the capital.
 Children could learn more at: Jamaica.